onlyOneYR/elasticsearch/intl.en-US/Best Practices/Data synchronization and migration/Real-time data synchronization from RDS for MySQL to ES.md

     -   Specification

         Each instance specification corresponds to the performance of a synchronization instance.
-For more information, see [Data Synchronization Specification](https://partners-intl.aliyun.com/help/doc-detail/26605.htm).
+For more information, see [Data synchronization specification](https://partners-intl.aliyun.com/help/doc-detail/26605.htm).

     -   Order Time
         -   If the synchronization instance is prepaid, the order time is one month by default.